Register with Accessibility Services

 - Documentation, if hand-written, must be legible

-- Documentation must be complete (e.g. no pages omitted, no white out, includes all above criteria)
+- Documentation must be complete (e.g., no pages omitted, no white out, includes all above criteria, all questions are answered)

 - Documentation must be current (within four years from the date of the diagnostic tool).
-If documentation is not current or does not yet exist, the student must request updated documentation from a provider or specialist
+If documentation is not current or does not yet exist, the student must request updated documentation from a licensed health care provider

-OAS is not able to accept or process documentation which does not meet these requirements.
+OAS is not able to accept or process documentation that does not meet these requirements and criteria.

-- Use our Documentation Submission and Accommodation Request Form to submit documents to the Office of Accessibility Services.
+- Students may use the Documentation Submission and Accommodation Request Form to submit documents to the Office of Accessibility Services alongside their academic accommodation requests if their health care provider returned their completed documentation to the student.

-- First-Year or Transfer students starting classes in the fall semester: Documentation will be reviewed starting in July, even if received by OAS in earlier months following the student's enrollment at Simmons University
+- First-year or transfer students starting classes in the fall semester: Documentation will be reviewed starting in late July, even if received by OAS earlier.

 - (617) 521-2658